kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 > For ease of reference; we will will be using the above diagram to explain the components of a CPU.

 **CPU Cores**: Modern CPUs have multiple cores, each capable of executing instructions independently.
 They might also have something called hyper-threading, which allows each core to execute multiple threads simultaneously.
-The number of threads can be twice the number of cores in CPUs with hyper-threading.
+The number of threads can be twice the number of cores in CPUs with hyper-threading(Intel specific; AMD has something known as SMT, which stands for Simultaneous Multithreading).
 Not all cores might have similar performance to efficiency ratios; some cores might be optimized for performance while others might be optimized for efficiency (P-Cores and E-Cores).

 The following are the components typically found inside a modern CPU Core: